Success stories and case studies

 Later, this community's committees continued to meet to work on beautification, and to develop a film that featured the community and its many assets.

 The challenge — Watershed administrators work with complex issues that have important consequences for a community's most precious commodity – water.
 Their stakeholders are as diverse as the breadth and depth of the community.
-They including landowners, citizens, public boards, engineers, conservationists, and business owners.
+They include landowners, citizens, public boards, engineers, conservationists, and business owners.
 Decisions about how water should be used affect each of these stakeholders, making it easy to see why Mark Twain said, "Whiskey is for drinking, water is for fighting over."

 Water administrators themselves requested that their state association help them think about managing their public processes, and their state association turned to Extension for help.